 The State's programs are heavily weighted toward reducing the financial barriers to affordable housing, but the State recognizes that there are non-financial policy barriers to affordable housing as well.

-The State does not have control over local land use controls, zoning, permitting, or growth policies; but it can, and does, provide incentives in Minnesota Housing's Consolidated Request for Proposals, which DEED also participates in, to alleviate the barriers to affordable housing those local policies may impose.
-Actions the State has taken in its Consolidated RFP in the past to reduce regulatory and policy barriers and will likely continue are described below.
+The State does not have control over local land use controls, zoning, permitting, or growth policies; but it can, and does, provide incentives in Minnesota Housing's Multifamily Consolidated Request for Proposals, (RFP).
+A variety of local, state and federal partners participate in Minnesota Housing's Multifamily Consolidated RFP including DEED; the Minneapolis HUD field office; various city and county representatives; philanthropic partners; and the Metropolitan Council, which serves as the region's policy-making body and planning agency.
+Participation by these, and other partners, in the Multifamily Consolidated RFP helps to alleviate the barriers to affordable housing.
+Actions the State has taken in its Multifamily Consolidated RFP strive to reduce regulatory and policy barriers to preserving and producing affordable rental housing for communities most impacted by housing disparities.
+These efforts are described below.